 Expense ratio: 0.32% per year, or $32 on a $10,000 investment.

-However, eight of this Vanguard fund’s top 10 country weights are developed markets.
-This mutual fund holds over 900 stocks with a median market value of $48.9 billion.
-The trailing 12-month dividend yield of 4.08% on this Vanguard fund is ore than double the comparable yield on the S&P 500.
+This mutual fund holds 887 stocks with a median market value of $46.4 billion.
+The dividend yield of 4% on this Vanguard fund is more than double the comparable yield of the S&P 500.

 Vanguard Growth Index Fund Admiral Shares (VIGAX)

 Expense ratio: 0.05% per year, or $5 on a $10,000 investment.